tvegawaichman/readthedocs_tutorial/docs/source/Tutorial/tutorial.rst

 Now perform a dryrun like before (add the :code:`-n` flag in your pipeline command and run the script in the command line)

-The output of the drydun should look like this:
+The output of the dry run should look like this:

 .. code-block:: console